All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 701 Lighthouse Avenue • 831.655.3311

 If you’re looking for a restaurant with playful, spectacular food and a scrupulous commitment to sustainability, this green-certified restaurant is hard to rival.
 The elegant dining room is celebratory yet relaxed, and the award-winning wine list features many sustainable names and is priced at retail.
 Chef Ted Walter’s menu is ever changing with the seasons, but always includes delicious organic local produce, inventive slow-cooked meats and an array of sustainable seafood choices.
 Open daily 5pm.

 Point Pinos Grill

 With sweeping views of the coast near Point Pinos Lighthouse and a relaxed clubhouse vibe, this scenic spot has blossomed under the direction of executive chef Dory Ford.
 For breakfast, choose from huevos rancheros, chicken fried steak, eggs benedict and an array of tasty omelets.
-For lunch through dinner, enjoy dishes like Ale-Steamed Mussels, Crispy Fried Dry Rubbed Jerk Chicken Wings and all-natural beef burgers at lunch or dinner paired with craft beers, local wines or a variety of house specialty cocktails with our new full liquor license.
-Open M–F 7:30am–8pm, Sa 7am–8pm, Su 7am–6pm.
-Our happy hour is M–F 4–6pm with draft beers $3, wine $5 and well drinks $5.
+For lunch through dinner, enjoy dishes like Ale-Steamed Mussels, Asian-style Chicken Wings and all-natural beef burgers at lunch or dinner paired with craft beers and local wines.
+Open daily 7:30am–8pm.
+Happy hour drinks and appetizer specials M–F 4–6pm.

 The Bakery Station